Sneaky tactics – PART 1

 Observe how your opponent reacts to your indicators.

-Keep your eyes open for feedback as your deception progresses.
+Keep your eyes open for feedback as your ruse progresses.
 You want to gather indicators as to if it is working or not.
 If you determine you will not reach your goal, then immediately terminate it and revert to striking at the path of least resistance with the force of a raging minotaur.
 One other point on feedback is to be sure that your opponent is not astutely playing what he believes you want to see.
 A crafty coach may very well turn the tables on you.